ericyu555/good-bytes-recipe-analysis/README.md

 We used a permutation test with 10,000 shuffles because our rating data is heavily skewed and does not follow a normal distribution, making a t-test inappropriate.

 **Result:** We obtained a p-value of **0.3731**, which exceeds our significance level of 0.05.
-Therefore, we **fail to reject the null hypothesis** — there is not enough evidence to conclude that the number of ingredients has a significant effect on average recipe ratings.
+Therefore, we **fail to reject the null hypothesis**, there is not enough evidence to conclude that the number of ingredients has a significant effect on average recipe ratings.

 ---